AllyTechEngineering/open_weather_stream_bloc/README.md

 - StreamSubscription
     - Pros
-        - Organzied, structured and easy to read and maintain.
+        - Organized, structured and easy to read and maintain.
         - TBD
     - Cons
         - It may get cluttered really fast and hard to scale on large apps.